-Our proposal is to install electrical heat wire and insulation along the fruit zone of the vine to create a targeted zone of heat.
-The temperature inside the insulation will be monitored with a digital thermostat, and the system will be activated and provide heat when the temperature drops below a threshold.
-The insulation will be used to contain the warmth within the fruit-zone.
+Our proposal was to install electrical heat wire and insulation along the fruit zone of the vine to create a targeted zone of heat.
+The temperature inside the insulation was monitored with a digital thermostat which then activated the tape and provided heat when the temperature dropped below a threshold.
+The insulation is important to contain the warmth within the fruit-zone.
 Additionally, in the spring, when the insulation is removed for the growing season, the heat wire alone may be sufficient enough to provide protection from an early frost.
-While our pilot is targeted to grape vines, we envision that this system could also be used for other trellised fruit, including apples, pears, and stone fruit.
+While our pilot was targeted to grape vines, we envision that this system could also be used for other trellised fruit, including apples, pears, and stone fruit.